pioneering the next generation of green ferrochrome technology

 • The model enables assessment of energy and global mass balance, and evaluation of various rotary hearth furnace conditions on the reduction efficiency of chromite and comparison of different operating scenarios.

-Chromium metallization profiles as Cr2O3 and Cr7C3 concentrations as viewed on the lowermost pellet bed
+Chromium metallization profiles as Cr2O3 and Cr7C3 (alloy) concentrations as viewed on the lowermost pellet bed

-Cr7C3 concentrations with 5 and 6 pellet layers – Complete metallization with 5 pellet layers at the exit
+Cr7C3 (alloy) concentrations with 5 and 6 pellet layers

 Concentration of Cr2O3 in a single pellet measuring 15 mm (top) and 25 mm (bottom) with effective thermal conductivities of 0.1 (right) and 0.5 W/(m K) (left)